google/go-containerregistry/cmd/crane/doc/crane_mutate.md

-  -e, --env stringToString          New envvar to add (default []) -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -t, --tag string                  New tag to apply to mutated image.
+  -e, --env stringToString          New envvar to add (default []) -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -o, --output string               Path to new tarball of resulting image -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
 ```